 How do you find balance with work/training and your social and family life?

 The balance of training is difficult sometimes.
 I do have a wonderfully supportive family, but I generally get my swimming done on the way to work, and the evening sessions are done either straight after work or while my son is at Sea Cadets, this way the disruption is minimised.
 The weekends can be tough as the long bike ride does take up time, and if I’m doing 2 sessions a day I have to try and fit in the 2nd session in the evening, so it can mean missing out on a film or family time for example.

 What's your aim for your next triathlon?

-I choose Sundried as the quality is superb and the previous designs of the T shirts were really fun.
+I chose Sundried as the quality is superb and the previous designs of the T-shirts were really fun.
 The new sports wear again is great quality and a really nice fit.